Chapter 5: The Boy Dies

 overhead cover was made of several layers of large bamboo logs with

-and the other guys in my squad to see dead enemy bodies.
+many of the new guys in my squad to see dead enemy bodies.
 Shortly after surveying the destruction caused

 by the bombing, we moved to a clearing which was close by and there we